federicaciuffo/aws-application-networking-k8s/docs/guides/getstarted.md

 Before proceeding to the next sections, you need to:

-- Create a and set up a cluster `gw-api-controller-demo` with the controller following the [AWS Gateway API Controller installation guide on Amazon EKS](deploy.md).
+- Create a cluster `gw-api-controller-demo` with the controller following the [AWS Gateway API Controller installation guide on Amazon EKS](deploy.md).
 - Clone the [AWS Gateway API Controller](https://github.com/aws/aws-application-networking-k8s) repository.

     ```bash linenums="1"